pewi21/gw2browser/README.md

 * **Some times after the finish re-index .dat file, some of catalog is missing** Restart Gw2Browser will fix this issue.

+* **The code architect is messy**
+Need to work on it some day once I understand about it.

 Libraries and restrictions
 --------------------------